Aero-ComSci/1-1-4-spinning-with-spirographs-SunnieTheBunnie/README.md

 <img width="476" alt="Screen Shot 2024-09-13 at 7 11 05 PM" src="https://github.com/user-attachments/assets/c29532f2-d5fd-4d6d-8465-be9035e682d7">

-Step 21: This flowchart represents a zero iteration, where sometimes the loop doesn't start, and other times it will be an infinite loop and continue.
+5. Step 21: This flowchart represents a zero iteration, where sometimes the loop doesn't start, and other times it will be an infinite loop and continue.

 Tokenization code from last activity:

+6.

 <img width="235" alt="Screen Shot 2024-09-13 at 7 31 29 PM" src="https://github.com/user-attachments/assets/0ca3f0fa-0795-49e1-9f17-7495dc34733c">
 <img width="276" alt="Screen Shot 2024-09-13 at 7 31 37 PM" src="https://github.com/user-attachments/assets/53e909a0-effe-4c52-a4fa-f377611b8fe9">

+7. Example of undecidable problem: One example of an undecidable problem is a problem where it asks for the user input and uses the input through a function.
+This function will determine what happens depending on the user input.
+If the user input is 0, then the function will end or halt.
+If the user input is any other number, the function will run infinitely.